J-F-Liu/toolbox/Tool/Rust.md

 fn bar<T: ?Sized>() {} // can be used with both sized and unsized T
 ```

+In Rust traits are types, but they are “unsized”, which roughly means that they are only allowed to show up behind a pointer like Box (which points onto the heap) or & (which can point anywhere).
+A type like `&Trait` or `Box<Trait>` is called a “trait object”, and includes a pointer to an instance of a type T implementing `Trait`, and a vtable: a pointer to T’s implementation of each method in the trait.

 ### TypeID
 ```
 use std::any::{Any, TypeId};